FinnHeu/fmesh/README.md

 ### Using pre-calculated meshes

 There are two options to fasten calculations, especially during testing any changes in the program code.
-By setting `use_existed_refinements` true, you may skip the refinements along coastlines and within regions with refined resolutions.
+By setting `use_existed_refinements` true, you may skip all refinements (bathimetric, along coastlines and within regions with refined resolutions).
 A “_result_temp.pkl” file created before has to exist.
 Otherwise, the program will ignore this flag and refine the resolutions on the globe from a scratch.
 By setting `use_existed_jigsaw_mesh` true, you may skip calling jigsaw mesh generator.
 A “_mesh_temp.pkl” file created before has to exist.
 Otherwise, the program will ignore this flag and the jigsaw mesh generator will be called.

 ### Set vertical levels